First Things First

 There are a lot of discussions, research, and deep thought that must go into your business model.
 Position your business to win.
 Don’t take shortcuts during the business model design process.
 Once you’ve defined a starting point, you’ll have something to work from as you conduct customer discovery and market research activities to confirm or deny your hypothesis and assumptions.

 As you know, TPM Focus specializes in helping early-stage companies overcome the inertia of getting started and laying a strategic foundation for success.
-You can start by downloading our free Business Model Canvas.
+You can start by downloading our free Business Model Canvas or even taking our course that will quickly help you understand where you’re at and where you’re going with your business.